LocalJoost/LocalJoost.github.io/_posts/2021-02-03-Positioning-QR-codes-in-space-with-HoloLens-2--building-a-'poor-man's-Vuforia'.markdown

 **IF ALL ELSE FAILS**

 For some reason people regularly seem to be unable to build a package that actually works.
 Typically the app reads the QR code, but does not show the airplane.
-Even if pull the code from GitHub, build it directly, and deploy, it always works.
+Even if I pull the code from GitHub, build it in Unity, and deploy it from Visual Studio following the steps above, it *always* works.
+So I would like to suggest *carefully* checking your steps if something does not work.

 If all else fails, you can [download a fully built package here](https://1drv.ms/u/s!AjesCJDYqwYk2Zc7XqpooYbolCqA5A?e=aE3SZq).
 If even *this* does not work, there might be some kind of environmental issue.
 Try, for instance, setting you HoloLens to English/US.